christianh814/mk-machineset/README.md

 Quick and Dirty shell script to create machinesets as seen on the Infra Node [Twitch Stream](https://youtu.be/9VNjDh1vPXI?t=3552)

+> :rotating_light: This script has been tested on OCP 4.5

 ## Setup

 Edit this script with your variables depending on your env